by anthony on 07/26/12 at 2:30 pm

 If your site sells things on the cheap, orange and yellow are colors that will help make users feel that your products are inexpensive.

 Use a lot of black on your site if you want users to feel that the products you sell are high quality to justify the price.

 Use the colors blue and black if your site focuses on high technology.

 Use red on your site if you want users to feel that you deliver a fast service.

 Use purple and red on your site if you want to reassure users of a cause you’re fighting for.

-Color associations vary greatly depending on the culture.
+Color associations vary depending on the culture.
 These color associations do not account for cultural differences.
 They’re a guide for finding the right colors to use on your website.
 This does not mean that using these color associations will give you a successful website.
 But it does mean that there’s a strong link between colors and website qualities.
-You can take advantage of that by choosing colors associated to qualities you want your website to represent.
+You can take advantage of that by choosing colors associated with qualities you want your site to exude.